JBraunsmaJr/UniGrader/UniGrader/docs/qa.md

 ﻿# Question / Answer Mode

-By leveraging the following configuration you can create a wide-variety of quiz-like jams!
+By leveraging the following configuration you can create a wide-variety of quiz-like projects!

+The current implementation requires the submitted projects output their answers as JSON text to stdout.
+Whether that's via `print` `Console.WriteLine` `System.out`, etc...
+This output is then processed!
+The JSON output must be their
+**FINAL** output

+### TODO
+- Adding support for a project to generate json file instead of outputting to stdout

-## key.json
+## answerkey.json
 When using the Q/A framework you are required to provide an answer key.

 ### Question Object